TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 19/John 19.7.md

 ---

-The Jews answered him, We have a law, and by that law he ought to die, because he made himself the Son of God.
+The Jews answered him, "We have a law, and by our law he ought to die, because he made himself the Son of God."